Christmas Chocolate Chip Cookies

 Instructions

-- Push the butter mixture to one side and combine the flour, baking soda, baking powder, and salt.
-Stir to combine.
-Use your mixer to combine the flour mixture with the margarine mixture.
+• Add the flour, baking soda, baking powder, and salt on top.
+Use a spoon to stir this mixture.
+Then use your mixer to combine the flour mixture with the butter mixture.
 Mix to combine.

-- When the dough is just right, add the chocolate chips and sprinkles and mix some more until the sprinkles are incorporated throughout the dough.
+• Add the chocolate chips and sprinkles and mix until they're incorporated throughout the dough.

-- Place the prepared pan of cookie dough balls in the oven and bake for 8-9 minutes.
-These cookies are best when they’re slightly undercooked so be careful not to over bake.
-You’ll be rewarded with a dense, rich, moist cookie!
+• Bake for 9 to 10 minutes.
+These cookies are best when they're slightly undercooked so be careful not to over bake.
+You'll be rewarded with a dense, rich, moist cookie!

-- Remove the pan from the oven and allow the cookies to cool slightly before placing on a wire rack to cool completely.
-Of course you might want to have one (or two) while they’re still slightly warm.
-You’ll love them!
+• Remove the pan from the oven and allow the cookies to cool for up to 2 minutes on the pan before placing on a wire rack to cool completely.

-- Repeat until all the cookies are done.
+• Repeat until all the cookies are baked.
 Store in an airtight container.

 Recommended Equipment